 This falls along the lines of keeping your dog clean, but unlike bathing a dog which is not recommended to be done daily, brushing your dog can and should be done every single day.
-By brushing your dog, you do a multitude of things that help to keep their skin and coat healthy and disease and disorder free.
+By brushing your dog, you do many things that help keep their skin and coat healthy and disease and disorder-free.

-The simple act of brushing a dog not only help to remove dirt, dandruff, bacteria and any foreign objects or parasites that could irritate a dog’s skin from their body, brushing a dog also helps to stimulate oil glands and equally distribute all of the dog’s natural oils that are essential to their overall skin health, and spreads these protective oils throughout the entire surface area of the dog’s skin which in their largest organ, and first line of defense against harmful and dangerous parasites, fungi, and bacteria entering their system.
-A good brushing doesn’t have to take a lot of time, even five minutes a day will do.
+The simple act of brushing a dog not only helps to remove dirt, dandruff, bacteria, and any foreign objects or parasites that could irritate a dog’s skin from their body, brushing a dog also helps to stimulate oil glands and equally distribute all of the dog’s natural oils that are essential to their overall skin health.
+It spreads these protective oils throughout the entire surface area of the dog’s skin, their largest organ, and the first line of defense against harmful and dangerous parasites, fungi, and bacteria entering their system.
+A good brushing doesn’t have to take a lot of time.
+Even five minutes a day will do.
 Brushing a dog also detangles their coat and loosens and eliminates dead hair, ensuring that a dog’s pores do not become clogged and infected.

 4. Use Fish Oil

-Essential fatty acids are absolutely essential to the health of a dog’s skin and coat, and not all dogs get enough of this vital nutrient in their diet, which can lead to skin disorders.
-Simply give your dog fish oil capsules once per day with a meal, or add some fish oil liquid into your dog's food to remedy this issue.
+Essential fatty acids are essential to the health of a dog’s skin and coat, and not all dogs get enough of this vital nutrient in their diet, which can lead to skin disorders.
+Give your dog fish oil capsules once per day with a meal, or add some fish oil liquid into your dog's food to remedy this issue.

 You can read more about this topic in the following peer-reviewed article published in the Journal of Nutrition about a scientific study that showed clear benefits of high doses of essential fatty acids in a dog’s diet to the dog’s overall skin and coat health.